dalelane/scratch-extension-development/INSTRUCTIONS.md

         // label to display on the block
         text: 'Title for ISBN book [BOOK_NUMBER]',

-        // true if this block should end a stack
-        terminal: false,

         // arguments used in the block
         arguments: {